UKRAINE: West should stand up to shelling of nuclear plants

 Tony Wright gladdened my coronary heart together with his tribute to Dr Moss Cass (″The minister who helped carry reform to Australia″, 6/3).

-Here was a person who introduced power and concepts that might profit the entire group and our surroundings and who was unafraid to face as much as highly effective media bullies.
+Here was a person who introduced power and concepts that may profit the entire group and the environment and who was unafraid to face as much as highly effective media bullies.
 He was an integral a part of a authorities that introduced nice change that benefited so many.
-If solely we had extra politicians like him immediately – much less targeted on ego, energy and serving different masters and extra able to act for the widespread good on local weather, surroundings, peace, well being, housing, and transparency … the record goes on.
+If solely we had extra politicians like him right this moment – much less targeted on ego, energy and serving different masters and extra able to act for the frequent good on local weather, setting, peace, well being, housing, and transparency … the listing goes on.

-Thank you Tony Wright for the reminder of a very good individual and his contribution to our well-being.
+Thank you Tony Wright for the reminder of a great individual and his contribution to our well-being.

 Anne Sgro, Coburg North